 Fully accept that the past is gone.
 It lives only as an illusion in your mind and only has the power you give it.

 Acknowledge that you have full responsibility for your thoughts, feelings and actions, regardless of what the other person did or said to you.
-No one can make you think, feel, or respond in any way.
+No one can make you think, feel, or act in any way.

 There are several processes for how to forgive.
 Most are effective if you use them with intent, non-judgmental awareness, and an open heart.
+Be gentle with yourself.

-This how to forgive process is basically the same for big offenses and small ones, although some resentments may require you to dig a little deeper.
+This 'how to forgive' process is basically the same for big offenses and small ones, although some resentments may require you to dig a little deeper.
 Modify the technique slightly if you are forgiving yourself.

-Note: If you are dealing with a very traumatic event, it would be wise to enlist the help of a skilled mental health professional.
+Note: If you are dealing with a very traumatic event, it would be wise to enlist the help of a skilled mental health professional

-Step Two - Depending on the incident and your level of trauma, you may want to skip this step or just start here.
+Depending on the incident and your level of trauma, you may want to skip this step or just start here.
 Use good judgment.
 The idea is not to traumatize yourself more.
 However, do not just skip this step because it seems silly or you only care about your own perceptions.

 You are going to explore points of view.
 This is similar to the idea of walking a mile in another man's shoes before judging him.

-Step Five - Destroy the paper that you wrote the story and your feelings on.
-Burn them if you can.
 Offer gratitude and thanks for the release you have been granted for your 'mistakes'.
 Give thanks that you have released this.
 Say a closing prayer if you like.